bubroz/clipscribe/docs/advanced/DEVELOPMENT.md

 ## Key Features

-- **Timeline Intelligence v2.0**: Complete architectural transformation with proven results
-- **Universal Platform Support**: Works with YouTube, Twitter/X, TikTok, Instagram, Vimeo, and 1800+ other sites
+- **Universal Platform Support**: Works with YouTube, Twitter/X, TikTok, Instagram, Vimeo, and 1800+ other sites.
-- **Enhanced Video Intelligence**: Uses Gemini 2.5 Flash for direct video processing with comprehensive temporal intelligence extraction
-- **Chapter-Aware Processing**: Uses yt-dlp chapter boundaries for intelligent content segmentation
-- **Performance Optimization**: 3-4x speedup with streaming mode for large collections
-- **Cross-Video Synthesis**: Builds coherent timelines across multiple video sources
-- **Quality Transformation**: 82 broken events → 40 accurate events (144% improvement)
-- **Cost-Effective**: ~$0.002/minute with enhanced temporal intelligence for minimal cost increase
+- **Pro-First Quality**: Uses Gemini 2.5 Pro by default for the highest quality entity and relationship extraction.
+- **Cost Flexibility**: Provides an optional `--use-flash` flag for faster, lower-cost processing.
+- **Multi-Video Analysis**: Sophisticated tools for analyzing entire series or collections of videos.
-- **Multiple Output Formats**: Generates 10+ formats including Timeline v2.0 specific exports
+- **Multiple Output Formats**: Generates over 10 formats, including JSON, CSV, and GEXF for knowledge graphs.

 ## Architecture